d2g/-inactive-goti/README.md

 Go Template Inheritance

-This is a tweak to the template/html package to removing the redefinition error (from template.go) and test (from multi_test.go).
+This is a tweak to the text/template package to removing the redefinition error (from template.go) and test (from multi_test.go).
 This allows you to redefine templates/define blocks in templates.

+This with a tweaked version of html/template package to use the tweaked text/template allows you to use Inheritance in both packages.

+To use replace:

+`import ("html/template" )`

+With:

+`import (template "github.com/d2g/goti/html")`

+Or:

+`import ("text/template")`

+With:

+`import (template "github.com/d2g/goti/text")`

 Although this is not optimal as both blocks get parsed it does work.
 I'm sure in the long term [This Issue/Change Request/Enhancement/Feature 3812](https://code.google.com/p/go/issues/detail?id=3812) will bring a better solution.